Pryancito/WebChat/README.md

 Make sure your browser is up to date.

 ## Some lights bugs/imperfections to resolve
-- Chanlist and userlist resize don't work on Firefox.
 - Instability of copy to clipboard on text selection.
 - URL summaries to perfect.
 - To do responsive design.